FairyDevicesRD/mimi.tagengo.examples/src/Python/README.md

-# Python sample client for mimi
+# Sample code in Python

 ## Preparation